 In the table below, the figures are only rough estimates from research studies.
 These numbers may not apply to you, but they can give you an idea of how high your risk may be.

 Ovarian cancer risk

-About 12 out of 100 women will get breast cancer.
+About 12 out of 100 women will get breast cancer sometime during their lives.

-About 1 out of 100 women will get ovarian cancer.
+About 1 out of 100 women will get ovarian cancer sometime during their lives.